From BCCF Bulletin #331 by Mr. Wright. For more info check HISTORY section of NWC website.

-Matches between BC and Washington chess clubs or cities have been going on for well over a century, discount rx but the first formal matches at a provincial/state level did not occur until the end of World War Two.
+Matches between BC and Washington chess clubs or cities have been going on for well over a century, but the first formal matches at a provincial/state level did not occur until the end of World War Two.
 But when exactly did these matches begin?
-It has been generally assumed that the first match was in 1944, viagra sale in part based on an article by Dick Allen in the July 1949 issue of the Washington Chess Letter.
-He recounts the recent matches (1948 – a draw in Vancouver, this 1947 – Peace Arch at Blaine, 1946 – Mount Vernon) before stating “Previous engagements took place at Vancouver in 1945 and Mount Vernon in 1944.
+It has been generally assumed that the first match was in 1944, in part based on an article by Dick Allen in the July 1949 issue of the Washington Chess Letter.
+He recounts the recent matches (1948 – a draw in Vancouver, 1947 – Peace Arch at Blaine, 1946 – Mount Vernon) before stating “Previous engagements took place at Vancouver in 1945 and Mount Vernon in 1944.
 To my knowledge, the latter was the opening of the friendly hostilities…” An anonymous article, presumably by editor Gerald Schain, appears in the June 1954 issue of the Washington Chess Letter with the same chronology, noting

 Prior to 1946 there were two small informal matches played between B.C. and Northwest Washington and I do not have any record of them.
 These were the first and second Internationals and the big 1946 affair was the third International.